 You’ve had a long and busy day.
 A drink or two will help you sleep, won’t it?

 Alcohol might help you nod off, but even just a couple of drinks can affect the quality of your sleep.
-And if you're regularly drinking more than the government's low risk unit guidelines, you may find you wake up the next day feeling like you haven't had any rest at all.
+And if you're regularly drinking more than the UK Chief Medical Officer's low risk unit guidelines, you may find you wake up the next day feeling like you haven't had any rest at all.

 When you drink more than usual, you may have to get up in the night to go to the toilet.
 And it's not just the liquid you've drunk that you'll be getting rid of.
 Alcohol is a diuretic, which means it encourages the body to lose extra fluid though sweat too, making you dehydrated.

 Drinking can also make you snore loudly.
 It relaxes the muscles in your body, which means the tissue in your throat, mouth and nose can stop air flowing smoothly, and is more likely to vibrate.

 So, all in all alcohol can equal a fitful night's sleep.

 If you are drinking alcohol, try to avoid it too close to bedtime.
 Give your body time to process the alcohol you've drunk before you try to sleep – on average it takes an hour to process one unit, but this can vary widely from person to person.